OCA/hr-holidays/hr_holidays_public/readme/DESCRIPTION.rst

-This module handle public holidays.
+This module handles public holidays.

 The calculation of each leave can exclude rest public holiday, depending on the leave type configuration.